4g3nt47/ExcelLoader/README.md

 # ExcelLoader

 ExcelLoader is a simple Java library I made to make reading data from excel files easier.
-It uses the powerful Apache POI library to load excel and process excel files.
+It uses the powerful Apache POI library to load and process excel files.
 Cells whose values are dynamically generated using a formula are resolved at runtime.

 ## Installation